andychuong/collabcanvas/README.md

 9. **🤖 Use AI Chat Assistant**:
    - Set up your OpenAI API key in `.env` file (see [ENV_SETUP.md](./ENV_SETUP.md))
-   - Click the chat button in the bottom-right corner
+   - Click "AI Assistant" button in the footer (next to Help)
    - Type natural language commands like:
      - "Create a red circle at 200, 300"
+     - "Move the blue circle 200 pixels left" (relative movement)
      - "Make a 3x3 grid of blue squares"
+     - "Find the text that says 'Login' and center it in the rectangle"
-     - "Move the rectangle to the center"
+     - "Bring the red circle to the front" (layer control)
-     - "Create a login form with username and password fields"
+     - "Find a blank space and create a circle there"
    - See [AI_CHAT_GUIDE.md](./AI_CHAT_GUIDE.md) for complete documentation

 ### Keyboard Shortcuts